 The Centre of Molecular Inflammation Research (CEMIR) was established on 10.
 June 2013 as a Centre of Excellence appointed by the Research Council of Norway.
-CEMIR's management consists of Director Terje Espevik and Co-Director Trude Helen Flo.
+The vision of CEMIR is to lay the foundation for identifying new therapeutic targets and developing new diagnostic tools for inflammatory diseases through an integrated 10-year programme of research and research training in molecular innate immune responses.

 CEMIR is hosted by the Faculty of Medicine at the Norwegian University of Science and Technology (NTNU).
 Consortium partners are Sør-Trøndelag University College (HiST) and The Central Norway Regional Health Authority.
 All CEMIR activities will be located at the newly built Kunnskapssenteret at St. Olavs hospital in Trondheim, Norway.